 When planning for an extreme weather event consider alternative ways to operate if power, supplies, buildings, properties, roads and communications are cut off or unavailable.

-- Check insurances are up to date and adequately cover your business, assets and any rebuilds or repairs that may be required.
+- Before storm season, check insurances are up to date, and adequately cover your business, assets and any rebuilds or repairs that may be required.

 - Photograph equipment or assets to show pre-event condition.

-- Review how you will manage orders and cancellations.
+- Review and document how you will manage orders and cancellations.

-- Keep financial reserves and emergency cash on hand.
+- Check you have financial reserves and emergency cash on hand.

 - Use the small business disaster resources.